the practical kitchen

 overhead shot of mini biscuits piled on a cooling rack

-3. Pinch in the butter.
+2. Pinch in the butter.
 Use your fingers and thumbs to pinch the cold honey butter into the dry ingredients until you have lots of flat pieces the size of small grapes or large peas.

-Below I'm going to go into excruciating detail about how to pinch the butter and fold the biscuit dough so you get nice layers.
+Below I'll go into much more detail about how to pinch the butter and layer the biscuit dough so you get nice flaky layers.
+Don't be intimidated by this; the whole process actually only takes about 3-5 minutes!

 mini honey butter biscuits stacked on top of each other

-The first way is a pastry technique called sabler (sab-lay), which involves pinching, smushing, and rubbing the flour into the dry ingredients.
+1. The first way is a pastry technique called sabler (sab-lay), which involves pinching, smushing, and rubbing the flour into the dry ingredients.
 It's very easy, fun, and fast!

-• [gif] pinching butter into flour
+Pinch the butter into the flour

 Toss the cold pieces of butter in the dry ingredients and pinch them between your thumbs and fingers, coating each piece of butter with flour as they get smaller and smaller.